UWBAIL/BAILnas/docs/Instructions.md

 1. From Mac OS Finder, press <kbd>⌘</kbd>+<kbd>K</kbd> to bring up the ‘Connect to Server’ window.
-2. Enter the path to the network drive:  `smb:\\nas.bail.bioeng.washington.edu\NAS`.
+2. Enter the path to the network drive:  `smb://nas.bail.bioeng.washington.edu/NAS`.
 3. Enter your username and password, then click "OK".
 4. The NAS drive will appear as "NAS" on your desktop and Finder.

 ## Linux / Unix

-If you're a Linux/Unix user you're probably getting bored reading this. :-D
+If you're a Linux/Unix user you will most likely get bored reading the instructions.
+Skipping. :-D

 ## Mobile devices